petersatsuse/azure-compute-docs/articles/virtual-machines/linux/disk-encryption-linux.md

 - Ephemeral OS disks.
 - Encryption of shared/distributed file systems like (but not limited to): DFS, GFS, DRDB, and CephFS.
 - Moving an encrypted VM to another subscription or region.
-- Creating an image or snapshot of an encrypted VM and using it to deploy additional VMs.
+- Creating an image or snapshot of an encrypted VM and using it to deploy more VMs.
 - Kernel Crash Dump (kdump).
 - Oracle ACFS (ASM Cluster File System).
 - NVMe disks such as those on [High performance computing VM sizes](../sizes-hpc.md) or [Storage optimized VM sizes](../sizes-storage.md).